-We only store personal data for as long as is necessary to fulfil the purposes pursued.
-In some cases, the legislator provides for the storage of personal data, for example in tax or commercial law.
-In these cases, the data will only be stored by Us for these legal purposes but will not be processed in any other way and deleted after expiry of the legal retention period.
+We only store personal data for as long as necessary to fulfil the intended purposes.
+In some cases, the legislator provides for the storage of personal data, for example, in tax or commercial law.
+In these cases, the data will only be stored by Us for these legal purposes but will not be processed in any other way and deleted after the legal retention period expires.

 The following data and information are stored in the cookies:

 - Language settings;

 - Device and operational system of the device you use to enter Our website;

 - Information about the number of visits to Our website and use of individual website functions.